-You may remember hearing RiffTrax mentioned in our guide to all things Mystery Science Theater 3000.
-If you’re not familiar, you may want to read that guide.
-Otherwise, here’s what you need to know: three guys make fun of a movie.
+You may remember hearing RiffTrax mentioned in my other article about all things Mystery Science Theater 3000.
+If you're not familiar, you may want to read that guide.
+Otherwise, here's what you need to know: three guys make fun of a movie.

 Sometimes it's two women, or maybe a woman and a man, or sometimes several people, but they're always watching and commenting on (and often picking on) a (usually bad) movie.